 “Why engineers are jobless?” wrap up

-Why do you think engineers are jobless?
-Do you think engineers are more to blame or outside factors when it comes to unemployment?
+What’s your take on engineers being jobless?
+Do you think the blame lies more with the engineers themselves, or are outside factors the bigger culprits when it comes to unemployment?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER